elastic/cloudbeat/README.md

 ## Getting Started

-To get started with Cloud Security Posture on your cluster, please refer to our documentation:
+To get started with Cloud Security on your cluster, please refer to our documentation:

 - [Get started with Kubernetes Security Posture Management (KSPM)](https://www.elastic.co/guide/en/security/master/get-started-with-kspm.html#get-started-with-kspm)